 Steps Of The Program:

-At first, the number will be taken from the users till the loop will get executed.
+At first, the number will be taken from the users till the loop is executed.

 Now, the do-while loop will be implemented.
 We will write some statements inside the loop body.